 The Finished Project

 At this point, they are hanging up in our school room making it so cute and festive!
 This could easily be done from start to finish in about 30-45 minutes.
-This could also be used to make special cards for relatives and loved ones.
-Everything you need is on Amazon so you could have it by Monday (I have a problem with the Amazon Prime).
+Convert this project into holiday cards.
+Everything you need is on Amazon so you could have it in a few days (I have a problem with the Amazon Prime).

 A Gift Idea

 This would also be a great gift kit for a tinkering type kiddo.
 I’m updating the download pack including a printable and instructions.
 Sign up below to have it sent to you as soon as it is available…

 This is a bigger investment than the bridge building kit.
 For around $20 you could get a pack of LED lights, button battery, and the copper tape.
 Use these supplies for multiple projects are for a large group of kids.